Housing Terms and What They Mean

 -

-There is no singular definition, the common thread includes changing neighborhoods, increased development, rising housing costs, and residential turnover
+There is no singular definition of gentrification.
+The term typically encompasses changing neighborhoods, increased development, rising housing costs, and residential turnover.

 - Gross Annual Income